grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-The above declaration inside a k6 script means that there will be thresholds configured for the metrics `metric_name1` and `metric_name2`.
-To determine if the threshold has failed or passed, the string `'threshold_expression'` will be evaluated.
-The `'threshold_expression'` must follow the following format:
+This declaration configures thresholds for the metrics `metric_name1` and `metric_name2`.
+To determine whether the threshold passes or fails, the script evaluates the `'threshold_expression'.`

+The `'threshold_expression'` must follow the format:

 `aggregation_method operator value`

 Examples:

-- `avg < 200` // average duration can't be larger than 200ms
+- `avg < 200` // average duration must be less than 200ms
-- `count >= 500` // count must be larger or equal to 500
+- `count >= 500` // count must be larger than or equal to 500
 - `p(90) < 300` // 90% of samples must be below 300

 A threshold expression evaluates to `true` or `false`.

-Each of the four metric types included in k6 provide its own set of aggregation methods usable in threshold expressions.
+Each of the four [metric types](using-k6/metrics/#metric-types) included in k6 provides a set of aggregation methods that you can use in threshold expressions.

 | Metric type | Aggregation methods                                                                                                                                                                                                 |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |